BaiyangZhang/oldBlog/_drafts/2022-10-29-Basics-of-Distributions.md

 = -\left\langle \ln \left\lvert {x} \right\rvert ,\phi'(x) \right\rangle
 = -\int_{-\infty}^{\infty} dx \,  \ln \left\lvert {x} \right\rvert \phi'(x),
 $$
 Here we can not use the integrate by part trick since $\ln'x = \frac{1}{x}$ is not locally integrable.
 It shows that although $\ln \left\lvert {x} \right\rvert$ is a regular distribution, its derivative is not.
-To repeat, the derivative of a regular distribution
+To repeat, **the derivative of a regular distribution may not be a regular distribution**.

 To find the derivative of $\ln \left\lvert {x} \right\rvert$ we shall use a technique due to Hadamard, which is widely used for singular distributions given by function that are not locally integrable.
-Given a divergent integral, the idea is to extract the finite part of this integral to define a singular distribution.
+Given a divergent integral, the idea is to extract the finite part of this integral to define a *singular* distribution.

-First we write
+First write
 $$
 \int dx \, \ln \left\lvert {x} \right\rvert \phi'(x) = \lim_{ \epsilon \to 0 } \int_{\left\lvert {x} \right\rvert \geq \epsilon} dx \, \ln \left\lvert {x} \right\rvert \phi'(x),
 $$
-for readers who are after mathematical rigor, above relation holds due to Lebesgue's dominated convergence theorem.
+the limit exists due to Lebesgue's dominated convergence theorem.
 $$
 \int_{\left\lvert {x} \right\rvert \geq \epsilon} dx \, \ln \left\lvert {x} \right\rvert \phi'(x) = \int_{-\infty}^{-\epsilon} dx \, \ln \left\lvert {x} \right\rvert \phi'(x)
 +\int_{\epsilon}^\infty dx \, \ln \left\lvert {x} \right\rvert \phi'(x),